JustinHoldstock/ConfettiCanvas/README.md

 // Create a buncha sprites in the sprite pool.
 // I find 500 is enough
 cannon.createSprites(500);
-// You don't have to do this, but useful for debugging window.cannon = cannon;
+// You don't have to do this, but useful for testing window.cannon = cannon;

 // Invoke this is render all 500 at once!